TejasMore324/Wordpress-Terraform-Deployment/README.md

-# Deploying a WordPress Application on AWS Using Terraform
+# Deploy WordPress Application on AWS Using Terraform